 You’ll Love This Image Transfer Book If:

-- You want to create fun fashion collages with step by step instruction
+- You want to bring your inner girly-girl to life with fun fashion collages

 In Collage Couture You’ll Learn:

 - How to combine paper, paints, ink and markers in order to create 22 projects such as collages on canvas, framed shadowbox art and more

 - Tips & techniques for setting the mood in your studio by adding the color of flowers, the fun of a tiara, or the charm of an old piece of china

 - How to create fashion sketches and silhouettes step by step & how to draw eyes, lips, hair and fun outfits

 Check Out This Excerpt From Easy Beaded Jewelry: